Jamia Masjid, Srinagar: Reconstructions

-Pertinently, during his reign, Sultan Zain-ul-Abidin (r.
-1420–1470 CE) extended the Mosque and constructed a turret in the primary structure.
-The last restoration work was carried out under the reign of Maharaja Pratap Singh (r.
-1885-1925 CE).
-Singh enthusiastically encouraged the reconstruction of the Mosque many times and even offered financial assistance.
-However, all the renovations were carried out to reflect the original architecture and to retain the historic value of the Mosque that it has carried through centuries.
+During his reign, Sultan Zain-ul-Abidin extended the mosque and constructed a turret in the primary structure.
+The last restoration work was carried out under the reign of Maharaja Pratap Singh.
+Singh encouraged the reconstruction of the mosque many times and even offered financial assistance.
+However, all the renovations were carried out to reflect the original architecture and to retain the historic value of the mosque that it has carried through centuries.